ahilwers/timeasy/README.md

 In order to compile for Android the app needs to be signed with an appropriate key.
 To create a keystore and reference it please refer to the flutter documentation: https://docs.flutter.dev/deployment/android

-After generating the keystore create a file named "key.properties" in the folder "app/timeasy/android":
+After generating the keystore create a file named "key.properties" in the "android"-folder:

     storePassword=<password for your keystore>
     keyPassword=<password for your key>